 Important for your understanding: The actual amounts may differ from this rule in individual cases.
 However, the pension plan must be structured in such a way that the benefit target is exceeded by a maximum of 5 percent.
 The pension fund regulations contain various provisions to ensure that the 5 percent rule is observed: Employer and employee contributions are suspended, the interest is stopped and the conversion rate is frozen.
 If these measures are not sufficient, the funds are allocated to the disposable assets of the foundation.
 Buying into early retirement should, therefore, be well-considered, as you may suffer disadvantages if you waive your entitlement at a later date.

 With 1e plans, things are a little simpler: the maximum purchase sum is calculated on the basis of the contributions.
 These may not exceed 25 percent of the insured salary per possible contribution year.
 If early retirement is subsequently waived, contributions are suspended.
+Your disadvantage: you no longer benefit from employer saving contributions.
+You have virtually paid them yourself by buying into early retirement.

 Calculation of the purchasing potential